icerpc/icerpc-docs/pages/docs/slice/index.md

 description: An introduction to Slice
 ---

-Slice is a collection of several related components that help you define and use RPCs.

 If you're new to Slice your first step should be to [understand the problem that Slice solves](/docs/slice/basics/why-use-slice).
 If you're already familiar with Slice and are looking for a specific topic, you can use the navigation on the left to find what you need.

 ### Quick Links